tomertir/task-scheduler-python/README.md

 ## Course

-Data Structures — Ben-Gurion University of the Negev
+Introduction to Computer Science in Python— Ben-Gurion University of the Negev